gem/oq-engine/doc/adv-manual/point-source-gridding.rst

 calculations with a single nodal plane and hypocenter for each source will benefit from higher values of ``ps_grid_spacing``.

-If you are interest only in speed and not in precision, you can set ``calculation_mode=preclassical``, run the sensitivity analysis in parallel very quickly and then use the ``ps_grid_spacing`` value corresponding to the minimum weight of the source model, which can be read from the
+If you are interested only in speed and not in precision, you can set ``calculation_mode=preclassical``, run the sensitivity analysis in parallel very quickly and then use the ``ps_grid_spacing`` value corresponding to the minimum weight of the source model, which can be read from the